-In our system model, if a source transmits its data to the BS in one hop, the data rate between them is calculated according to Relation \ref{eq:CapniBS}.
-But if the source $s$ sends its data to the BS in two hop through a relay $r$ based on DF relaying in a time slot \cite{IRSTZhXu2013, RPDUChMa2016}, its data rate is calculated by Relation \ref{eq:Capsrd}.
+In our system model, if a source transmits its data to the BS in one hop, the data rate between them is calculated according to equation~(\ref{eq:CapniBS}).
+But if the source $s$ sends its data to the BS in two-hop through a relay $r$ based on DF relaying in a time slot \cite{IRSTZhXu2013}, its data rate is calculated by equation~(\ref{eq:Capsrd}).

 where $C^{ \lbrace M2M_{a} RF \rbrace }_{s,r}$ is the maximum data rate between the source and the relay on $a$th $M2M$ and $M2B$ RF interface and $C^{ \lbrace M2B RF \rbrace }_{r,BS}$ is the maximum data rate between the source and the BS on $M2B$ RF interface.